grisu/gricli/src/main/resources/help/commands/unset.md

 Command: unset <var>

-Resets an optional variable to its default value.
+Resets a list variable to its default value.

-    var		: The name of the optional variable.
+    var	: The name of the list variable.

-Currently only the optional list variables for a job can be unset.
 To add an item to a list use the 'add <list> <item>' command.

 Example usage: